nikita-moor/dictionaries/_dictionaries/Doederlein1874.md

 ## States and limitations

-Original headwords were replaced with lemmas harmonized with [Hunspell dicitonary][2].
+Original headwords were replaced with lemmas harmonized with [Hunspell dicitonary][102].

 Greek keys are added as stub article "For αβγ see abc".
 It is not very convenient, but prevents bloating of the keywords lists (i.e. visual design problem).
 I am not competent in Greek language, so all Greek keys are left without normalization or any change, and preserve their form as is in the text.

-Three non-lexical articles were included to represent information about the dictionary: ABOUT_DOEDERLEIN, DOEDERLEIN_INTRO, and DOEDERLEIN_PREFACE.
+Three non-lexical articles were added to represent information about the dictionary: ABOUT_DOEDERLEIN, DOEDERLEIN_INTRO, and DOEDERLEIN_PREFACE.

 ## Errata